Jzeken/alpha-blog/README.md

 * Deployment instructions

-* ...
-This is the first project we will be making while I am learning Ruby on Rails.
+This is the first project I will be making while I am learning Ruby on Rails.

 Hi I am currently learning Ruby on Rails, I bought this course at Udemy so that I can probably understand more about rails.
 Link : https://www.udemy.com/the-complete-ruby-on-rails-developer-course/